 Qualifying For Mortgage With Direct Lender With No Overlays

 Payment shock as well as other obstacles can be difficult to understand.
 Please contact the experts at Gustan Cho Associates for mortgage advice.
-No two mortgage applications are identical, and we have seen all types of credit profile.
-We pride ourselves in top notch customer service and work with many families for 3, 6, and even 12 months or longer before they qualify to buy their dream home!
+No two mortgage applications are identical, and we have seen all types of credit profiles.
+We pride ourselves in top-notch customer service and work with many families for 3, 6, and even 12 months or longer before they qualify to buy their dream home!
 We are experts in mortgage guidelines and even if you are in the process with another lender please reach out to us for a second opinion.